Constructor (object-oriented programming): Perl 5 with Moose

-With the Moose object system for Perl, most of this boilerplate can be left out, a default new is created, attributes can be specified, as well as whether they can be set, reset, or are required.
+In the Moose object system for Perl, most of this boilerplate can be omitted, a default new is created, attributes can be specified, and whether they can be set, reset, or are required.
 In addition, any extra constructor functionality can be included in a BUILD method which the Moose generated constructor will call, after it has checked the arguments.
 A BUILDARGS method can be specified to handle constructor arguments not in hashref / key => value form.